 Dr. Dean Wang is a fellowship-trained orthopaedic surgeon who specializes in sports-related musculoskeletal injuries of the knee, shoulder, hip and elbow.

-Wang earned a medical degree from Cleveland Clinic Lerner College of Medicine of Case Western Reserve University in Cleveland, Ohio, where he was a Howard Hughes Medical Institute and National Institutes of Health research scholar.
-Wang completed a residency in orthopaedic surgery at David Geffen School of Medicine at UCLA, followed by a fellowship in sports medicine and shoulder surgery at the Hospital for Special Surgery in New York City.
+Wang earned a medical degree from the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University in Cleveland, Ohio, where he was a Howard Hughes Medical Institute and National Institutes of Health research scholar.
+Wang completed a residency in orthopaedic surgery at the David Geffen School of Medicine at UCLA, followed by a fellowship in sports medicine and shoulder surgery at the Hospital for Special Surgery in New York City.

 Wang, who is committed to both clinical and laboratory research, has received national recognition and awards within the field of sports medicine.

-Wang sees patients at UCI Health Orthopaedic Surgery Services in Orange and UCI Health Orthopaedic & Sports Medicine Center in Costa Mesa.
+He sees patients at UCI Health Orthopaedic Surgery Services in Orange and UCI Health Orthopaedic & Sports Medicine Center in Costa Mesa.